 Lorenzo Dow Voss was a younger brother of my great-great-grandfather, William Voss.
 Lorenzo lived most of his adult life in Lawrence county, Indiana.
 He and William have adjacent entries in the 1850 U.S. census in Perry township, near Springville.
 I started this page with little more information than what I found in Lorenzo's biography, but was fascinated with the story of this bearded Justice of the Peace.
 I soon made contact with some of his descendants who were eager to supply more information.
-Several of his children moved in South Dakota, which was then a part of the Dakota Territory, in the 1880s.
-Lorenzo's descendants later scattered to all parts of the country, including Washington and Alaska.
+Several of Lorenzo's children moved to the Dakota Territory in the 1880s, and his descendants later scattered to all parts of the country, including Washington and Alaska.

 Since the Vosses were Methodists, Lorenzo was undoubtedly named for Lorenzo Dow, a flamboyant and eccentric Methodist preacher of the early 19th Century.
 To illustrate the influence which Dow must have had in the early days of Indiana, we'll include the following, which appeared in the 12 May 1916 issue of the Bloomington Evening World during the pageant celebrating Indiana's centennial: